How we began

-The first ever “STEM Women” assignment began in 2016 when we were asked to act as a female recruitment agency for a renowned graduate recruiter.
+The first ever “STEM Women” assignment began in 2016 when we were asked to act as a gender balanced recruitment agency for a renowned graduate recruiter.
 The company we were working for could not find enough female applicants.
 The women who applied for their graduate jobs performed well throughout the interview process, but there were not enough applying.

 Since this initial assignment STEM Women has assisted over 100 graduate employers, helping companies attract female applicants to their graduate scheme, internship and placement opportunities.

 STEM Women is privately owned and operates from offices within the Tempest Building in Liverpool.
 We are often on campus, reaching out to students and exhibiting at university careers fairs.
 We also meet with our clients on a regular basis and attend ISE (Institute of Student Employer) events.

 We are continuing to expand and would be delighted to chat to anyone who is based in the Liverpool area and would like to join our team.
 It would be advantageous if applicants had event or account management experience but this is not essential, provided you have a passion for helping STEM Women!

 The key to our growth has been our ability to grow a community of female students and recent graduates from courses with a gender imbalance.
 We have reached out to university departments and targeted computer science, engineering, data science, mathematics, physics and related disciplines.

 We now run events in every UK region, providing employers with the opportunity to network with female students in a careers fair format.
 We have brought in renowned keynote speakers to ensure that our events inspire the attendees and we are delighted that our events have resulted in hundreds of graduate hires.